dorado-ai-devops/ai-instant-ngp/README_ENG.md

    ```
    Scene 'X' does not exist
    ```
-   - Verify the path in scenePath exists in the PVC
+   - Verify the dataset path exists in the PVC
    - Check dataset structure (transforms.json + images/)